 Employer-based and Private Insurance

 This is mainly because large companies have the most leverage when negotiating with insurance companies.
 Whereas only 40% of small companies with fewer than 25 employees offer health insurance, 97% of companies with over 100 employees offer coverage.
-For all companies, however, average health care prices for employer-sponsored coverage rose over 17% between 2013 and 2017, according to a Wall Street Journal report.
-In 2019, the average total cost of employer-provided health coverage rose to over $20,000 for a family plan (a 5% increase from 2018) and to about $7200 for individual plans (a 4% increase from 2018).
+The average premium for family coverage has increased 22% since 2016 and 47% since 2011.
+In 2021, the average total cost of employer-provided health coverage rose to over $22,221 for a family plan (a 4% increase from 2020) and to $7,739 for individual plans (a 4% increase from 2020).
 On average, employers bore 71% of the costs.
 Individuals who are self-employed, unemployed, or not offered insurance by an employer have additional difficulties facing rising prices, steep premiums, and meager benefits.